frivajica/frivajica/README.md

 ## About me 🙆‍♂️

-I'm a happily tech dabbler, focused on React and familiar with Back-End technologies like Express, Passport, Sequelize and MySQL.
+I'm a happily tech dabbler, focused on React and familiar with Back-End technologies hands on experience.

 I have professional experience working with data and love relational databases.
-I've had the opportunity to provide solutions based on my knowledge and imagination that have facilitated the workflow of my colleagues and work superiors, allowing them to make clearer decisions.
+I've had the opportunity to provide solutions that have facilitated the workflow of my colleagues, allowing them to make clearer decisions based upon large volumes of data.
-With many hours of professional and personal experimentation I am familiar with SQL and data relationships and flow between technology stacks.
+Familiar with SQL and data relationships.

 Spent some time auditing in the past, so I'm able to recognize how my work is related to that of my colleagues.
-My outputs translate into their inputs.
-Our work is a system that should work synergistically.
+My outputs translate into their inputs since it's a system.

-Out of the formal stuff, I really love building and improving software, not just making it work, but making it accessible and efficient.
+Out of the formal stuff, I really love building, improving and software efficient.

 ## Recent experience and learning 📒🖥️
-Right now I've been working with ReactJs/NextJs and Firebase in my current job.
-I'm willing to learn Ruby and Ruby on Rails or Python really soon and have some interest on fast languages such as Go and Rust, but not currently working with them.
+I've been working with ReactJs/NextJs and React Native in my current job.
+I'm willing to learn Python soon and have some interest on fast languages such as Go and Rust, but not currently working with them.

 ## Recent public projects